Ken Jeong

 IQ 130

 The Korean-American actor Ken Jeong is best known for his quirky portrayal of Leslie Chow in the "The Hangover" movie series.
 Is Ken Jeong a true genius?
-Ken Jeong IQ is more than you believe.
+Ken Jeong's I.Q. is more than you believe.
 Read this article to know more about him.

 I - What is Ken Jeong IQ?

-Although he is best known for playing the gangster Leslie Chow in the Hangover trilogy, Ken has a very successful career in other fields if he decides to give acting a break.
-He currently plays the lead role in the ABC television series Dr. Ken, which he wrote, produced, and created based on his own experiences as a doctor.
-He was a talented student who played violin in the orchestra, belonged to the High IQ team at his school thanks to Ken Jeong IQ of 130, and graduated at the age of 16 with a Youth of The Year Award.
+He was a talented student who played violin in the orchestra, and belonged to the High I.Q. team at his school thanks to Ken Jeong, IQ of 130, and graduated at the age of 16 with a Youth Of The Year Award.

 II - Ken Jeong IQ and his life

 Early education for Ken Jeong was received at Walter Hines Page High School in North Carolina.
-After that, he enrolled himself at Duke University, where he eventually earned his degree.
-Later, he also studied at the University of North Carolina's Chapel Hill School of Medicine, where he earned his M.D.
-He has always been passionate about comedy and acting, and he studied theater at the University of California, Los Angeles.
-He began performing while he was a medical student at open mic events and comedy clubs.
+After graduating high school, he enrolled himself at Duke University, eventually earning his degree there.
+Later, he attended the University of North Carolina Chapel Hill School of Medicine to earn his M.D.
+He was always fascinated with comedy and acting, thus studying theater at the University of California Los Angeles while performing open mic events and comedy clubs while still in medical school.

-Given how well he performed in school, the self-described "popular geek" appears to have been predestined for success from the beginning.
-Before graduating at the young age of 16, Jeong took part in a wide range of extracurricular activities, including playing violin in the orchestra, competing for the Quiz Bowl team, and serving on the student council.
-Though Ken Jeong IQ isn’t extremely high, he still stood out for his talent in comedy since high school.
+Given his impressive academic accomplishments, Jeong seems destined for success from an early age.
+Before graduating at sixteen years old, he participated in many extracurricular activities, such as playing violin in orchestra rehearsals, competing on Quiz Bowl teams and serving on student council.
+Though Ken Jeong's I.Q. isn't extremely high, he still stood out for his talent in comedy since high school.

 It turned out, though, that his high school career had other highlights in addition to his talents.
 The Washington Post claims that Jeong also took part in a mock male beauty pageant at his high school to choose the new "Mr. Buccaneer," where the 16-year-old allegedly posed in his trunks for the swimsuit competition.
 Even though Jeong ultimately came in second place, we now understand the origins of his hilarious comedy.